devwithbernard/learn-python/readme.md

 >***After this section***
 > - You will be familiar with some more examples of classes and objects
 > - You will be able to use default values for parameters in your methods

+# Learn Python: Part 10

+## 1- Class hierarchies

+> ### Learning objectives
+>***After this section***
+> - You will know what inheritance means in a programming context
+> - You will be able to write classes which inherit other classes
+> - You will know how inheritance affects the traits in classes